 In 1971, he along with his sister Connie Bieberach won the year-long TV program, Trampoline to Fame.
 At age thirteen, Alfredo took the top prize in a nationally televised competition, featuring musicians from more than one hundred schools.

 He continued his studies with two of the greatest Peruvian guitar masters know, Octavio Ticona and Carlos Hayre, gaining mastery of harmony and the rich variety of Peruvian folklore.
-These experiences were complement by four years of intense studies with great masters Manuel Lopez Ramos, Frank Costa and John Doan.
+These experiences were complement by four years of intense studies with great masters Manuel Lopez Ramos, Frank Costa, John Doan and Alfredo Escande.
+Also, studies Harmony and Counterpoint with the distinguish Mexican Maestro Jose Suarez.

-Alfredo Muro had the honor of representing Peru and the USA in several International Guitar Festivals in Chile, Argentina, Peru, Brazil, Dominican Republic as well as Mexico, Canada, Italy, Germany, Austria, Norway and three consecutive tours to Taiwan.
+Alfredo Muro had the honor of representing Peru and the USA in several International Guitar Festivals in Chile, Argentina, Peru, Brazil, Dominican Republic as well as Mexico, Canada, Italy, Germany, Austria, Norway, Japan and four tours to Taiwan.

 While on tour in Europe, Alfredo Muro played with his group Oro Del Peru for the late Pope John Paul the Second at a “Special Audience” at the Vatican.